mrdulin/apollo-graphql-tutorial/README.md

-# Learning apollo server 2.x
+# Learning apollo graphql version 2

+If you are looking for tutorial for apollo graphql version 1, please see this [repo](https://github.com/mrdulin/apollo-server-express-starter)

 ## TODO